The Artist's Eye Studio

 My prompt: Attend our undergraduate degree program in Digital Multimedia and AI-aided Design and create your future now!

-Firefly offered 20 layouts but 19 are not usable.
-They are semi-editable in Firefly but it's painfully slow.
-Editing was only possible after bringing one into Illustrator.
-The image in #1 (above left) seemed odd, because the Edison bulbs are very steampunk, not future-thinking.
+Firefly offered 20 layouts but 19 were not usable in the summer of 2025.
+They were semi-editable in Firefly but it was painfully slow.
+Editing was only possible after bringing one layout into Illustrator.
+The image in #1 (above left) seemed odd, because the Edison bulbs were very steampunk, not future-thinking.
 But I was intrigued when I realized they were supposed to be people, made out of . . . electrical tape?
-I created something similar, and will post in a few weeks.

 Firefly Variations 3 and 4

-Only one layout included enough of the text and visually supported the message (above, right) to create a starting point for design.
+Only one layout above included enough of the text and visually supported the message to create a starting point for design (above, right).
 It is engaging mostly because of the colorful image of a digital eye with streaming light.
-The layout is awkward, with dull color that fights the image.
+The layout is awkward, with dull color that fights against the vivid image.
 The random placement of text, rectangles and grids seems amateur.
-And every element, including words, is separate but grouped.
+And every element, including individual lines and words, is separate.
 I had to rebuild it from scratch.
 Extracting the image was tricky, but it turned out to have a clipping mask which was helpful.
+See how I used it, below.

 MY Redesigns #1 and #2 in Illustrator

-Although AI is not yet able to design a layout, the image was cool and the grids inspired me to think about pixels.
-It requires a designer to select the best iteration, de-construct it, and choose fonts, color, and branding.
-Using the "Digital Eye" image (left) as a reference, I created two more images with Firefly's generative AI—an eye and a paper floral wreath—and layered them together to create a new image (above right).
-But it looks more arty than digital, and a floral motif not appeal to prospective male students.
+Although the Firefly AI was not yet able to design a complete layout in the summer of 2025, the generated image was cool and the grids inspired me to think about pixels.
+It still requires a designer to plan the project, provide the text, direct the AI according to the plan, select the best iteration, de-construct it, and choose fonts, and apply color and branding.
+Using the "Digital Eye" image (left) as a reference, I generated two more images with Firefly — an eye and a paper floral wreath — and layered them together to create a new image (above right).

 My Redesigns #3 and #4 in Illustrator

-Although I find the colorful digital eye and pixels engaging, I created two variations with darker, more tech-y photos that are copyright-free from Pexels.
-I could jazz up the photos with Photoshop filters or by increasing the saturation.
-Before I do, I'd want to see what the client thinks of these versions.
+Although I found the colorful digital eye and pixels engaging, the result of my edits looks more arty than digital, and the floral motif not engage prospective male students.
+So I moved on to researching copyright-free photos, which I edited in Photoshop.
+I created two more posters with darker, tech-y photos from Pexels.
+I could jazz up the photos further in Photoshop with filters or by increasing the saturation.
+But before I do, I'd want to see what the client thinks of these versions.
 The text in all variations is a placeholder.

 Layout Using AI-generated Components

-I used AI to produce both the image and the text.
-But I created the layout in Illustrator without using AI, because AI can't design (see above).
+I used two different AI tools to produce both the image and the text.
+But I designed the page layout in Illustrator without using an AI, because at the time, an AI couldn't design a complete layout (see above).
 There are thousands of templates available, but for this demo I built a simple arrangement with the photo on top, edge to edge, and the letter below.
-I united the image and text are by placing the headline on the image.
+I united the image and text are by placing the headline over the bottom of the image.

 The prompt for Firefly's Generative Fill: